Moose are the largest of the deer family and are one of the largest mammals in North America. They have the largest antlers of all deer species.

 Antlers are an extension of a moose’s skull.
 Unlike horns grown by most species of the deer family, moose can shed and regrow antlers each year.
-Although antlers don’t have any significant function in most times of the year, they become important in the fall and during the mating season, also known as the rut.
+Although antlers don’t have any significant function at most times of the year, they become essential in the fall and mating season, also known as the rut.

 Sometimes, antlers are disadvantageous for moose, especially when they fight each other.
 As a result, the antlers entangle, and the two moose can’t separate them, which can cause their death.
 Bear in mind that damaged or broken antlers take a long time to recover.

-The abnormal growth of moose antlers is often due to scrotum or testicles injuries, leading to reduced testosterone production.
+The abnormal growth of moose antlers is often due to scrotum injuries, leading to reduced testosterone production.
 Low levels or imbalanced testosterone is the primary cause of abnormal antler growth.

 When Do Moose Get Their Antlers?

-Moose grow their antlers in the spring and summer and use them during the rut or breeding season in September or October.
+Moose grow their antlers in the spring and summer and use them during September or October’s rut.
 Bear in mind that only male moose or bulls have antlers.
 A male moose calves develop a bony protuberance by the end of the summer, which persists through its first year.
 After the initial development, moose grows antlers each spring or summer throughout its life.

 Research highlights that the largest moose antlers come from the Yukon Territory in Alaska and northwest Canada.
 Alaska also has trophy age class moose with 50 inches or 127cm antlers.
-Some moose species occasionally develop trophy-size antlers when they are six or seven years old.
+Some moose species occasionally develop trophy-size antlers when they are six or seven.

-Other moose develop and grow the largest antlers at approximately ten years of age.
+Other moose develop and grow the largest antlers at approximately ten years.
 Research highlights that the maximum lifespan is around sixteen years, and these species rarely survive after this age.
 A network of blood vessels nourishes and supports antlers’ growth.
-These blood vessels are in a soft, smooth skin called the velvet, which is shed by August or September.
+These blood vessels are in a soft, smooth skin called the velvet, shed by August or September.

 Large-sized moose have flat and shovel-like antlers that weigh 25 to 30 pounds and measure four to five feet wide.
 Besides, the size of antlers does not indicate a moose’s age.
 Male moose use their antlers to threaten and fight other males for females, trash brush, and root plants from the pond floor.